 Following the successful relaunching of nuclear power earlier this month with the restarting of a nuclear reactor at its Sendai plant in the Southwest of the country, Japan announced this week that it was moving forward with plans to reopen its nuclear facility at Fukushima.
 The move is described as an accelerated effort to bring all of its nuclear facilities back online in time for the start of next season’s HBO series True Detective.

-“Fortunately, people left without reliable power on Sunday nights didn’t miss much with this season of True Detective,” Kyushu Electric spokesman Ryu Kobiashi said in a statement.
-“But we have high hopes for next season, and so we are making a concerted effort to attain full capacity by next year.
+“Fortunately, people left without reliable power on Sunday nights didn’t miss much with this season of True Detective,” Kyushu Electric spokesman Ryu Kobiashi said in a statement, referring to the series’ lackluster second season.
+“But we have high hopes for next season, and so we’re making a concerted effort to attain full capacity by next year.
 Sunday nights always reflect the greatest spike in energy consumption as people tune in to see the newest episode.”

-This year, Kobiashi explained further, that energy spike lasted for several hours after the program ended as fans took to their computers in order to voice their disappointment and frustration on various online message boards devoted to the show.
+Kobiashi explained further that this year’s energy spike lasted for several hours after the program ended as fans took to their computers to voice their disappointment and frustration on various online message boards devoted to the show.

 “Quite frankly, Vince Vaughn was terrible, and that helped mitigate some of the strain on the system during the latter weeks of the show’s episodes as people gave up and stopped tuning in.”